elissandrovieira/my-notes/Computing/Programming/OOP/Basic about OOP.md

 # Overview

-I struggle with OOP(Object-Oriented Programming).
-But one day, suddenly, I understood it - at least the basic concepts.
+For a long time, learning Object-Oriented Programming felt like eating soup with a fork.
+I could write code.
+I could follow tutorials.
+But when it came to concepts like **inheritance**, **polymorphism**, or **interfaces**, nothing really made sense.

+The truth is: I don’t learn well through abstract theory.
+I learn by **visualizing**, by **connecting ideas to the real world**.

+That’s when I started building analogies — and suddenly, OOP started to click.

+If you’ve also struggled with these concepts, maybe these analogies can help you too.

-To my future self: read this if you're struggling with OOP again.
+**To my future self**: read this again if you ever get lost in OOP.

 # Classes

-This one is the easiest part.
-Classes are like [[Structures]] in [[C]], but more powerful.
-A class is a structure for a specific type of data you want to model.
+A class is like a mold or a recipe to create objects that represent things from the real world or abstract concepts.

-A class contains two main elements: **attributes** and **methods**.
+It defines which characteristics (attributes) and behaviors (methods) those objects will have.
+These are the main elements of a class:
-- **Attributes** are variables defined inside the class.
+- Attributes are variables defined inside the class.
-- **Methods** are functions created inside the class.
+- Methods are functions created inside the class.

+If you already know [[C]], you can think of a class as something similar to a [[Struct]], but much more powerful because, besides holding data, it can also have functions that operate on that data.

 **Example:**
 You can create a class called **Car**.
 All the cars have attributes like brand, model, color, etc. A car also has methods, like drive forward, reverse, brake, turn on the headlight, etc.

 # Objects

-Objects are the "real thing" that class create, like a real object.
+Objects are the "real things" that a class creates, like real-world objects.
-Your Iphone is yours's right?
-But it continue be an Iphone, the Apple product.
+Your iPhone is yours, right?
+But it’s still an iPhone — an Apple product.

-Objects are like it, they are one instance from a class.
-Your phone is the object, the Iphone at all is the class instantiated.
+Objects are like that: they are instances of a class.
+Your phone is the object, and the iPhone itself is the instantiated class.

 # Interfaces